mswysocki/Madison-Student-Apartment-Finder/README.markdown

 Members: Adam Eggum, Cory Romdenne, Guilherme Baptista, Matt Wysocki, Justin Smith.

-We have turned in our first iteration but can continue working along the way.
 The latest version of the design document can be found at https://docs.google.com/document/d/1HykZySJCc8YwFjFkzLIKHdVowAAZi1m5WOV4j4tpK2E/edit

+The most current deployment of the website can be found at www.msaf.heroku.com

 Here are some of the gems added to the project:
 ------------------------------------------------------------